 Richmond Graduate School (diploma in Christian Counseling).

-Training and supervision in providing EMDR therapy. - License #: LPC 3018 (GA), LPC 701013259 (VA), LCMHC 16577 (NC)
+Training and supervision in providing EMDR therapy. - License #: MH26196 (FL), LPC 3018 (GA), LPC 701013259 (VA), LCMHC 16577 (NC)

-- License State: Georgia, Virginia, North Carolina
+- License States: Florida, Georgia, Virginia, North Carolina

 - Practicing Since: 1999